-01. After the Lone Ranger saved the day and rode off into the sunset, the grateful citizens would ask, " ?"
-Invariably, someone would answer, citizens would ask, " 02.
-When the Beatles first came to the U.S. In early 1964, we all watched them on "TI Show."
-03. "Get your kicks, 04.
-"The story you are about to see is true.
-The names have been changed" 05.
+01. After the Lone Ranger saved the day and rode off into the sunset, the grateful citizens would ask, " "I don't know, but he left this behind."
+What did he leave behind?
+A 02.
+When the Beatles first came to the U.S. In early 1964, we all watched them on "The Show."
+03. "Get your kicks,"!
+04. "The story you are about to see is true.
+The names have been changed 05.
 "In the jungle, the mighty jungle," 06.
 After the Twist, The Mashed Potato, and the Watusi, we 'danced' under a stick that was lowered as low as we could go in a dance called the "" 07.
 "Nestle's makes the very best" 08.
 Satchmo was America 's "Ambassador of Goodwill."
-Our parents shared this gre jazz trumpet player with us.
+Our parents shared this great jazz trumpet player with us.
 His name was 09.
 What takes a licking and keeps on ticking?
 10. Red Skeleton's hobo character was named "," and Red always ended his television show by saying, "Good Night, and" 11.
 Some Americans who protested the Vietnam War did so by burning their 12.
 The cute little car with the engine in the back and the trunk in the front was called the VW.
 What other names did it go by? or 13.
 In 1971, singer Don MacLean sang a song about, "the day the music died."
 This was a tribute to